How to Be an Inspiring, Successful Piano Teacher

-A good teacher, like a good entertainer first must hold his audience's attention, then he can teach his lesson. by John Henrik Clarke
+A good teacher, like a good entertainer, first must hold his audience's attention, then he can teach his lesson.
+John Henrik Clarke

-The teacher who would be true to his mission and accomplish the most good, must give prominence to moral as well as intellectual instruction. by Sheldon Jackson
+The teacher who would be true to his mission and accomplish the most good must give prominence to moral as well as intellectual instruction.
+Sheldon Jackson

-Experience is a hard teacher because she gives the test first, the lesson afterward. by Vernon Law
+Experience is a hard teacher because she gives the test first, the lesson afterward.
+Vernon Law

-The best teacher is the one who suggests rather than dogmatizes, and inspires his listener with the wish to teach himself. by Robert Bulwer-Lytton
+The best teacher is the one who suggests rather than dogmatizes and inspires his listener with the wish to teach himself.
+Robert Bulwer-Lytton

 © 2010 Audrey Hunt